Menopause FAQs

 Telling your employer about menopause can help you access support and reasonable adjustments, such as flexible working or reduced workloads.
 It’s a personal choice, but disclosing to HR or a trusted manager can foster understanding and reduce stigma.

-What legislation is to protect employees during menopause at work?
+What legislation is there to protect employees during menopause at work?

 While there is no specific legislation for menopause, employees are protected under existing UK laws: